grucloud/grucloud/docusaurus/docs/aws/resources/KeyPair.md

 title: KeyPair
 ---

-Provide reference to an SSH key pair used to connect to EC2 instances.
+Provide a reference to an SSH key pair, used to connect to EC2 instances.

 See the [AWS documentation for ec2 key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) to create a new one.